Skip to content

 engine.export_system_xml("system.xml", mol, optimised_ff)

-ForceField XML produces a standalone force field definition loadable by openmm.app.ForceField() — it's more portable and can be applied to different topologies.
+System XML serializes the topology-specific System with all particles and forces.
+ForceField XML is a standalone definition loadable by openmm.app.ForceField() — more portable and applicable to different topologies.

-Complete Script
+Complete script

 """Full TSFF pipeline — SN2 F⁻ + CH₃F transition state."""